PmagPy/PmagPy-docs/_sources/intro.md

 :::

 :::{grid-item-card}
-:link: example_notebooks/example_notebooks
+:link: example_notebooks/template_notebooks
 :link-type: doc
 :class-header: bg-light

 Example notebooks 📓
 ^^^

-See example notebooks that analyze specific datasets using PmagPy.
+See example template notebooks that analyze datasets from the MagIC database using PmagPy.

 :::